dkolkena/adhd/adhd.md

 ^ Stimulant meds trick the brain into producing chemicals at a rate much closer to that of neurotypical brains.
 Many of us already self-medicate with caffeine!

-^ Side effects include lack of appetite, restlessness, mild euphoria, small potential for abuse if not used as indicated by doctor
+^ --Side effects include lack of appetite, restlessness, mild euphoria, small potential for abuse if not used as indicated by doctor

 ^ Non-stimulant medications help by boosting norepinephrine, decreasing impulsivity – less risk of abuse, take longer to work

 ^ There is no single drug that works for everyone!
 Figuring out drug/dosage is a process with your doc

+^ It's also possible that no drugs are ideal or worth the side effects.
+Some people choose not to medicate, and that's okay!

 ---